Komal-99/related-questions/README.md

 3

 ## Solutions
-This repo contains two solutions:
+This repo implements two algorithms:
+* Iterative update solution: that iteratively updates the incoming and outgoing cost per "question" (vertex) until all vertices have been updated (hmm... factor graph?)
-* Depth-limited DFS search: performs a DFS search rooted at every vertex to compute the expected cost if starting at that vertex.
-Prunes the search space by limiting the depth of the current DFS run if the current cost exceeds the minimum cost seen so far. from previo.
+* DFS search: performs a DFS search rooted at every vertex to compute the expected cost if starting at that vertex.
+This is much slower than iterative update, and so is not invoked by default.
-* Iterative update solution: that iteratively updates the incoming and outgoing cost per "question" (vertex) until all vertices have been updated.

-The code does *not* currently accept the input/output formats described below, so you cannot submit it to the Quora challenges website.
+## Build and Run
+Dependencies: None

+Building: see build.sh
+On Unix, run build.sh which will create a jar file.
+Or simply compile and run RelatedQuestions.java.

+Running: see run.sh for usage

+Sample test data:
+See testdata/

+RelatedQuestions.java reads from standard input as specified in the problem statement above.
+You can either type in the input or pipe in a text file.
+If you type in the input, you can use Ctrl-D to stop entering (or Ctrl-Z on windows).

+### To run on Quora's challenges website
+1. Copy RelatedQuestions.java and comment out the package declaration (first line).
+2. Submit the file [here](http://www.quora.com/challenges#related_questions) and see it pass their test cases.
+Unfortunately, their website does not accept source files with package declarations.
+Sorry for the inconvenience, I might upload a package-less version at some point.

+*Results 06/20/2015*
+* Iterative Update algorithm passes all but 5 tests, which time out.
+My implementation is not heavily optimized for time.
+* DFS algorithm passes all but 10 tests which time out - expected, because it is brute-force.